AdriaPm/Art-Audio_Bible/README.md

 ## Example: *Dota 2* Character Art Guide

 Click [here](http://wiki.polycount.com/w/images/1/1f/Dota2CharacterArtGuide.pdf) to see *Dota 2* Character Art Guide example.

 <p align="right">(<a href="https://adriapm.github.io/Art-Audio_Bible/">Back to top</a>)</p>

+***

+# 6. What is an audio bible?

+An audio bible is a comprehensive collection of audio recordings related to the production of a video game.
+This includes voiceover lines, sound effects, music, and other audio assets used in the game.
+It serves as a valuable resource for game developers, audio engineers, voice actors, and game testers, allowing them to quickly access and integrate the necessary audio assets during the game's production.

+Having an audio bible can help ensure consistency in voiceover performances, facilitate testing of audio content, and streamline the game development process.
+It is an essential tool for creating high-quality video games that provide an immersive audio experience for players.

+<p align="right">(<a href="https://adriapm.github.io/Art-Audio_Bible/">Back to top</a>)</p>